In Bed with Friends: A guide to Self-Pleasure

-Masturbation is understood as the stimulation of one’s own sexual organs, which usually leads to orgasm.
-To me self-pleasure can be a lot more
+Masturbation is understood as the stimulation of one’s sexual organs, usually leading to orgasm.
+To me, self-pleasure can be a lot more.

 Share

-Masturbation is known to be good for your health, it helps to release tension, it can increase your level of happiness and it is basically recommended by your doctor or pharmacist.
-In the past, masturbation was morally condemned and especially children and adolescents were informed about the threats with fear-inducing claims.
-Now we are welcoming the benefits of masturbation, but what do we know about self-pleasure?
+Masturbation is known to be good for your health; it helps to release tension and can increase your level of happiness.
+It’s recommended by your doctor or pharmacist.
+In the past, masturbation was morally condemned, with both children and adolescents being informed of its threats with fear-inducing claims.
+Now that we are welcoming the benefits of masturbation, what do we know about self-pleasure?

-I noticed that not only me, but a lot of my friends were masturbating as a form of relief, sometimes even as a form of procrastination.
+I noticed myself and a lot of my friends masturbating as a form of relief, sometimes even as a form of procrastination.
 The orgasm was always the goal of the practice.
-The wish to orgasm could arise any time during the day and then it is easy to get you there fast.
+The wish to orgasm could arise any time during the day, and then it is easy to get there fast.
 Of course, there have been phases where you didn’t feel like it at all and phases where you’d be on it every day.
 That is normal.
-It’s not necessary to play with yourself, if you don’t feel like it.
+It’s not necessary to play with yourself if you don’t feel like it.
 But the fact that we don’t usually treat ourselves like we would treat our lovers or how we want to be treated by our lovers is something to think about.

-Platforms like OMGyes for example try to break the taboos for women and demonstrate a representative range of movements and practices that exist in the world.
-CHEEX started doing Live Tutorials recently with experts guiding you through various practices.
-It is practical, hands-on and experience-based.
-Yet I want to talk about the whole experience, beyond the techniques, beyond the orgasmic relief.
+Platforms like OMGyes, for example, aim to break taboos for women by showcasing a representative range of movements and practices that exist in the world.
+Recently, CHEEX has started conducting Live Tutorials with experts guiding you through various practices, offering sessions that are practical, hands-on and experience-based.
+However, I want to explore the whole experience, moving beyond techniques and the relief of orgasm.
 I want to talk about self-pleasure.

-I only have very few friends who actually set aside some time in their calendars for self-pleasure time.
-For the ones who do, self-pleasure is a ritual where they get to connect with themselves on a very intimate level.
+I have only a few friends who set aside specific times in their calendars for self-pleasure.
+For those who do, self-pleasure is a ritual where they connect with themselves on a very intimate level.

 “It is about asking your body what kind of touch it wants or needs right now, sometimes I don’t even get close to my vagina.”

-It is about physically exploring ourselves, our desires and fantasies, but it is also about self-worth and self-love.
-To a lot of us it seems silly to invest actual time to spend with the body, caressing it, spoiling it with body lotion, tenderly touching it, breathing, making sound and feeling the body.
-Noticing what feels good and what doesn’t.
-This is important, yet again it is something we haven’t learnt.
-It makes us feel our own love, shows us that we’re worthy of our own touch, it makes us feel sexy and it connects us with ourselves.
+Self-pleasure is about physically exploring ourselves, our desires and our fantasies, but it’s also about self-worth and self-love.
+For many of us, it seems silly to dedicate time to being with our bodies, caressing them, pampering them with lotion, tenderly touching them, breathing, making sounds, and feeling the body.
+Noticing what feels good and what doesn’t is crucial, yet it’s a skill many haven’t learnt.
+It allows us to feel our love, affirms our worthiness of self-touch, makes us feel sexy, and fosters a deeper connection with ourselves.

-You can have a quickie with yourself anytime, but occasionally or even better regularly, make it a priority to make time to properly make love to yourself.
-When you do make time for that, you can set up your space with some soft lights or candles, you can play music that makes you feel sexy and move to the music if you wish.
+While a quickie with yourself is always an option, consider making it a priority to regularly set aside time for a more intentional act of self-love.
+When you do, set up your space with some soft lights or candles, playing music that makes you feel sexy, and moving to the rhythm if you wish.
 Seduce yourself!
-Often, we forget that the space around us or the atmosphere in the space plays an important part in how we feel.
-And one of the more difficult tasks: Try turning off your busy mind to connect with your body.
+It’s easy to forget that the space around us plays an important part in our feelings.
+One of the more difficult tasks is quieting your busy mind to connect with your body.

-In order to celebrate this holiday we teamed up with Vedra and Fun factory to create the Magic Masturbation Box.
-You’ll find a CBD infused lubricant, a dual-motor vibrator as well as three-month access to CHEEX.
-Check out how Silky from Silky and Velvet enjoys the selflove set to the fullest.
+To celebrate this holiday, we teamed up with Vedra and Fun Factory to create the Magic Masturbation Box.
+You’ll find a CBD-infused lubricant, a dual-motor vibrator and three-month access to CHEEX.
+Check out how Silky from Silky and Velvet enjoys the self-love set to the fullest.

 YouTube